CrossCTF/crossctf.github.io/_posts/2018-04-21-Qualified-Teams.md

 If the capacity of 20 teams are still not filled, we will include the highest scoring teams out of those eliminated teams until there are 20 teams.

+	1 additional slot has opened up hence the next highest scoring team was added.

 Here are the teams that have qualified for the competition:

 | No. | Team Name | Affiliation | Score|